Sean-V-Dev/HMLR-Agentic-AI-Memory-System/README.md

         recency bias defense
         zero ambiguity scoring (explicit ground truth)

    Core design for battery test:
         You run a sequence of independent questions back-to-back against the same 1M-token memory, where:
         Each question targets a different deep thread buried in memory.
         Each has a single correct answer that is explicitly stated somewhere in memory.

    The sequence is constructed so that:
-        Some recent turns contain highly tempting distractor, but the correct answers come from older, correct, explicit statements.
+        Some recent turns contain highly tempting distractors, but the correct answers come from older, correct, explicit statements.

    Fail condition:
         Any single wrong answer = fail for that run.

    Answers will have ambiguous interpretations, which relies on prompt engineering so the LLM does or does not understand the question.
 All questions will be explicit to any given question, so there is a single ground truth.
 The test will *only* test for true memory recall.

    All tests will be located inside of the million token haystack so that brute force retrieval is near impossible even for top-tier models.

    You will only need to ingest the haystack once, in whatever way a memory system chooses to, but each individual question my be run against that ingested data 50+ times to get statistically significant results.